NorwegianVeterinaryInstitute/BioinfTraining/annotation.md

-# Genome Finding and Annotaton
+# Genome Finding and Annotation

 In this session, we will look at genome finding and annotation and how that works.